 Routine maintenance is necessary for all mechanized products, and the snowmobile is no exception.
-A weekly vehicle inspection contributes to the life span of the snowmobile as well as retains safe and dependable operation.
+A weekly vehicle inspection contributes to the life span of the snowmobile.

-Its recommended that the steering system and suspension be lubricated monthly or every 40 hours of operation.
+It is recommended that the steering system and suspension be lubricated monthly or every 40 hours of operation.
 If the vehicle is operated in wet snow or in severe conditions these items should be lubricated more frequently.

 NOTE: When lubricating grease fittings, grease until grease appears at joints.
-Always use low temperature grease (P/N 413 7056 00).
+Always use low temperature grease (P/N 413 7061 00).